About This Course

 2 referees’ reports.

 International applicants should have a minimum IELTS score of 6.5 or equivalent

-Candidates who do not meet the degree standard may be admitted to the programme on the basis of at least six years practical or professional experience in a health/healthcare domain as deemed appropriate by the Academic Programme Directors.
+Candidates who do not meet the degree standard may be admitted to the programme under Recognition of Prior Learning (RPL) on the basis of at least six years practical or professional experience in a health/healthcare domain as deemed appropriate by the Academic Programme Directors.